 What should my child wear for school?

-School Uniform.
-Uniform must be purchased from our uniform supplier – Initially Yours.
-School uniform is worn by all pupils creating a school identity and sense of belonging.
+School uniform is worn by all pupils FS1 to Year 6, creating a school identity and sense of belonging.
 Children are to wear white polo shirts and grey skirts/ grey trousers.
 Jeans should not be worn and shoes should be appropriate for the inclement weather.
 KS1 and FS1 & 2 are required to use a book bag.

 During the year the weather can be snowy, sunny, windy, wet or a combination of all four!
 If your child wears snow boots or wellies to school please ensure they also have their school shoes with them to change into.
 Also, on sunny days children should bring in a suitable sun hat and sun cream should be applied before school.